Port Jefferson, New York: Annual cultural events

 Port Jefferson has been home to the annual Port Jefferson Village Dickens Festival every year since 1996.
 The festival celebrates the works and times of English novelist Charles Dickens.
 It takes place during a weekend early in December and typically includes many events and occurrences, such as the regular sighting of people who dress in 19th century clothing, house tours, the reading of winter-related poetry, caroling, and booths set up by local businesses.
 Students from the Port Jefferson Middle School and High School submit poetry and art that are used in the festival.
 Free concerts of seasonal music by various ensembles are presented at the Methodist church.
 Many small festivals are held during the summer, showcasing music and crafts.
 Each Fourth of July sees a substantial parade on Main Street.
 The village also hosts an annual outdoor concert series and film screenings, both of which currently take place in Harborfront Park throughout July and August.
 In keeping with its seafaring heritage, Port Jefferson hosts its own annual boat race series known as the Village Cup Regatta, with proceeds benefiting cancer research.

 Government

-Port Jefferson is governed at the local level by a mayor, four trustees, and a town justice.
+Port Jefferson is governed at the local level by a mayor, four trustees, and a village justice.